jmor1234/claude-3.5-thinking-contextual-search/README.md

 - Scales search depth based on query complexity
 - Maintains conversation coherence throughout
 - Shows reasoning process transparently
+- Combines visible reasoning with intelligent search to enhance overall response quality - the model can think through how to best use search results and explain its synthesis process

 ## Getting Started